Tainan City (臺南 or “Taiwan South”) is in many ways the best major city in Taiwan for experiencing Taiwanese history and culture.

 Tainan is well connected to other major cities on the west coast of Taiwan.
 The closest international airport is in Kaohsiung – Tainan Airport only has domestic flights.
 Taoyuan International Airport (TPE) is 1.5 hours away by High Speed Rail.

 If you come to Tainan by regular (TRA) train, you’ll fin Tainan Station is conveniently located in the city center, where many old temples and sights are.
 If you want to visit Anping District, you’ll need to take a bus from there (45 minutes).
 Travel time from Taipei to Tainan by TRA is 3 to 4.5 hours.
+Find out how to buy tickets for these trains here.

 But then you’ll need to take a taxi (20 min) or local train (20 min) from Shalun Station on the TRA (regular train) line to the city center.
 Shalun station is connected to the HSR station.
 Buy discount HSR tickets here.